 Have you been keeping up with TikTok trends?
 Well, you should.

 TikTok has absolutely exploded since its release, and TikTok trends come and go.
-But with 800 million users, speaking 39 languages across 150 markets, the platform looks like it’s here for good.
+But with 1 billion monthly active users, speaking 39 languages across 150 markets, the platform has gone from trend to staple.

 But the most shocking statistic of all is the fact that 90% of TikTok users access the platform every day.
 It looks like TikTok trends are, in fact, more than just a trend.